Home

 A shift can definitely be attributed to the new generation that’s now dominating the workplace.
 According to Jeanne MacDonald, the organization’s global operating executive, “Millennials are absolutely looking for culture and fit.
 They want to feel good about where they’re working and require a shared sense of purpose.”

 Beyond hiring, a study by Gallup found that employees with a strong connection to their organization’s culture show higher levels of engagement.
-And, according to Harvard Business Review, organizations with high levels of employee engagement report 22% higher productivity, lower turnover and even fewer safety and quality incidents.
+And, according to Harvard Business Review, organizations with high levels of employee engagement report 22% higher productivity, lower turnover, and even fewer safety and quality incidents.

 Not only does corporate culture help attract and retain employees, it can also be leveraged to instill certain norms within an organization and align the team towards common objectives.
 For example, in 2014 Facebook replaced its famous motto, “Move fast and break things,” with “Move fast with stable infra,” signaling a clear shift in its way of working and mentality as the company matured.
 While in the beginning it was important to build as fast as possible (even if there were bugs along the way), now the company promises its users it will fix all bugs within 48 hours.